Skip to content

 Portugal, Lisboa, Lisbon, varinas, poster

-As a tour guide, I’m interested in how the destinations I teach others about were marketed or imagined before I came around.
+As a tour guide, I’m always interested in how the destinations I teach others about were marketed or imagined before I came around.
 What identifies these places to locals as well as to visitors?
-Travel posters from Argentina, Spain & Portugal during the mid-20th century revealed part of the story; however, one particular image stands out because of its absence today… the women who sold fish in Lisbon: as varinas.
+Travel posters from Argentina, Spain & Portugal during the mid-20th century reveal part of the story; however, one particular image stands out because of its absence today… the women who sold fish in Lisbon: as varinas.

 Read More »lisboa: as varinas